 Newtown is one of my favorite places to shop with so many alternative boutiques and eclectic shops, so I recommend spending some time doing just that.
 Newtown is also a street art mecca so you could easily spend a couple of hours hunting out the best of it.

-Grab some American style sweet pie from The Pie Tin or gelato from Messina or Cow & the Moon for dessert, then grab a drink at a Newtown pub – Courthouse Hotel and The Marlborough Hotel are both good.
+Grab some American-style sweet pie from The Pie Tin or gelato from Messina or Cow & the Moon for dessert, then grab a drink at a Newtown pub – Courthouse Hotel and The Marlborough Hotel are both good.

 I hope you enjoyed Newtown as much as I do – I think it is one of the best places to go in Sydney.

 Day Five will be about really getting out of the city: Rent some wheels and head to the Northern Beaches!
 In my opinion – this is a must-do in Sydney.